How To Repair a Roof With Storm Damage (2024 Guide)

 Signs a Storm Has Damaged Your Roof

 Storms can wreak havoc on your home’s roof, regardless of the roofing materials you choose.
-Here are some signs that a storm has caused roof damage for both flat and sloped roofs:
+Make sure to take a close look since not all damage is readily apparent.
+Here are some signs that a storm has caused roof damage for both flat and sloped roofs.

 Flat Roof Damage